 Figure Legends

 Figure 1.
+Figure 1: Examples of chromosome 3 microsatellite analysis classifications in UM.
+UM are classified as: Monosomy 3 (M3) when two or more microsatellites on chromosome arm 3p and two or more microsatellites on chromosome arm 3q showed LOH; disomy 3 (D3) when two or more microsatellites on chromosome arm 3p and two or more microsatellites on chromosome arm 3q showed NLOH (when UM had 2 NLOH and 2 LOH on each arm, a tumour is classified as M3); Partial loss of Chr3 (PL) was assigned if at least 2 markers were lost on one chromosome arm; Allelic imbalance (AI) if two or more microsatellites on chromosome arm 3p and two or more microsatellites on chromosome arm 3q showed AI; Unclassifiable (U) if none of the above conditions could be met.

+Figure 2.
 Flowchart of specimens examined in the present study; n=407 samples examined, n=353 received radiotherapy either n=136 proton beam radiotherapy or n=217 ruthenium plaque radiotherapy. n=174 samples were taken before administration of either proton beam or plaque radiotherapy of which n=6 failed genotyping. n=179 samples were taken after administration of either proton beam or plaque radiotherapy of which n=6 failed genotyping.

-Figure 2.
+Figure 3.
 Cumulative incidence functions and number at risk for each time interval, by Chr3 level (M3=Monosomy; U=Unclassifiable; PL=Loss 3q; D3=Disomy; AI=Allelic imbalance.).